 run: |

 A risk scoring system is only as good as its calibration.
-After every deploy — whether it was scored PROCEED, WATCH, or an overridden HOLD — track the outcome.
-Did the deploy cause an incident within 24 hours?
+After every deploy — PROCEED, WATCH, or overridden HOLD — log the outcome.
+Did the deploy cause an incident inside 24 hours?
 Was a rollback required?
-Did any experiment results get invalidated?
+Did any experiment results get invalidated by the change?

-Store these outcomes alongside the original risk scores in a tracking table.
-After 60-90 days of data, you can run a logistic regression to validate whether your weights are predictive.
-Common findings from teams who have done this calibration:
+Store those outcomes alongside the original scores in a tracking table.
+After 60-90 days of outcome data, run a logistic regression against the weights and see what is actually predictive.
+Findings that show up over and over from teams that have done this:

-• Blast radius is almost always underweighted initially.
-Teams typically need to increase it from 0.25 to 0.30-0.35.[4]
+- Blast radius is almost always underweighted at the start.
+Most teams end up moving it from 0.25 to 0.30-0.35.[4]

 Pre-Deploy Risk Score Implementation Checklist